integreat-io/integreat/README.md

   `SYNC` or `RUN`.
 The action handlers _may_ then provide an array of all the sub-response objects here.

-> Editor's note: Do we return access in responses?
-> Editor's note: Do we return meta in responses?
 > Editor's note: Is it correct that queues return the id in the data?

 When the status is `queued`, the id of the queued action may found in